bodkan/admixr/README.md

 [ADMIXTOOLS](http://www.genetics.org/content/192/3/1065) is a popular and widely used software package for calculating various population genetic statistics and hypotheses testing.
-However, although incredibly powerful and comprehensive, from an ease of use and user experience perspective it leaves a lot to be desired.
+However, although incredibly powerful and comprehensive, in the user experience department it leaves a lot to be desired.

 This R package aims to allow to perform all stages of ADMIXTOOLS analysis without leaving R. A typical ADMIXTOOLS workflow usually